-To pay his school fees, Ji Soo pretends to be his uncle and offers security for the girls performing.
+Ji Soo pretends to be his uncle and offers security for the girls performing to pay his school fees.
 Among these girls is a high school student, Min-hee, and the incident she was involved in at a young age was the catalyst for what followed.

 Extracurricular activities take all the usual tropes and clichés expected in a K-drama and throw them out the window and replace them with something that combines western and eastern influences.
 This is definitely one of the best dramas released this year.

-Series associated with time travel are always difficult to achieve.
-From intrigue to complicated legend, to stories full of deception and confusion, King: Eternal Monarch begins with a little confusion before he corrects himself and becomes something completely fascinating and very entertaining.
-Between the parallel worlds and the love story that unites them, this extremely popular Korean drama is supported by the return of Lee Min Ho, who adds a lot of charisma as leader of this science fiction series.
+Series associated with time travel is always difficult to achieve.
+From intrigue to complicated legend to stories full of deception and confusion, King: Eternal Monarch begins with a little confusion before correcting himself and becoming something completely fascinating and entertaining.
+Between the parallel worlds and the love story that unites them, this extremely popular Korean drama is supported by the return of Lee Min Ho, who adds a lot of charisma as the leader of this science fiction series.

 From that moment on, the story calms down at a methodical pace, in which science fiction admirably blends with romance and mystery, only to culminate in a great dramatic success.
 These hours are definitely mandatory for 2020.

-Midnight Gospel is a very clever, brilliant and challenging television piece that perfectly captures this juxtaposition of beauty and chaos.
-Something strange is going on, despite the dark tone, and while some will be put off by the format, others will see it as a work of pure genius.
+Midnight Gospel is a very clever, brilliant, and challenging television piece that perfectly captures this juxtaposition of beauty and chaos.
+Despite the dark tone, something strange is going on, and while the format will put some off, others will see it as a work of pure genius.

-At the centre of this madness is Clancy, an intergalactic traveller who spends his time interrogating various creatures with a defective multidimensional simulator.
+At the center of this madness is Clancy, an intergalactic traveler who spends his time interrogating various creatures with a defective multidimensional simulator.
 Although all episodes have a continuous storyline, interspersed with some recurring jokes, the episodes themselves are largely self-contained, each with a different theme or subject.

-Finally, Midnight’s Gospel is a beautiful work of art and like some of the best works in the galleries, not everyone will like it – and that’s fine.
-For those who do, Netflix’s latest animated film can be one of the best series of the year, and it’s one of the few series that makes you think long after you’ve finished watching the film.
+Finally, Midnight’s Gospel is a beautiful work of art, and like some of the best works in the galleries, not everyone will like it – and that’s fine.
+But for those who do, Netflix’s latest animated film can be one of the best series of the year, and it’s one of the few series that makes you think long after you’ve finished watching the film.

-With 10 well-written episodes of Umbrella Academy, where our characters face a whole new apocalypse, we’ve added more spirit, more surprises and more action.
+With 10 well-written episodes of Umbrella Academy, where our characters face a whole new apocalypse, we’ve added more spirit, surprises, and action.
 However, there is also a constant sense of déjà vu when the Academy moves into familiar territory.

-After the events of last year, the Umbrella Academy was resumed shortly after the group’s journey back in time.
-Fleeing from a meteorite that falls to earth, our six heroes became scattered in the years 1960-1963.
-At the beginning of the season, each of our heroes gets his own story curve, as the five jammers bring them all together and prevent another apocalypse from ruining the timeline again.
+After last year’s events, the Umbrella Academy was resumed shortly after the group’s journey back in time.
+Fleeing a meteorite that fell to earth, our six heroes became scattered from 1960-to 1963.
+At the beginning of the season, each of our heroes gets his own story curve.
+The five jammers bring them all together and prevent another apocalypse from ruining the timeline again.